 In addition, our amended and restated articles of association allow our board of directors to appoint directors to fill vacancies on our board of directors, including filling empty board seats up to the maximum number of directors permitted under our articles of association, for a term of office equal to the remaining period of the term of office of each director whose office has been vacated.
-Vacancies on our board of directors, other than vacancies created by an external director, may be filled by a vote of a simple majority of the directors then in office.
+Vacancies on our board of directors may be filled by a vote of a simple majority of the directors then in office.
 A director so appointed will hold office until the next annual general meeting of our shareholders in which the other directors then in office are proposed to be replaced or reappointed.
-External directors are elected for an initial term of three years and may be elected for additional three-year terms under the circumstances described below.